Skip to content

 store

-Reactive stores for nested state management, inspired by SolidJS createStore.
+Reactive stores for nested state, inspired by SolidJS createStore.

 Stores provide fine-grained reactive access to nested objects and lists.
-Each path through the store is backed by its own Signal, so reading store.user.name only subscribes the current computation to that specific leaf — not the entire store.
+Each path through the store is backed by its own Signal, so reading store.user.name only subscribes the current computation to that specific leaf, not to the entire store.

 from wybthon import create_store, produce